Final Weeks: Visit our Witness to Revolution special exhibit before it closes Sunday, Jan. 5. Info & Tickets

 The Sortie Made by the Garrison of Gibraltar by John Trumbull (1789) depicts the events of the night of Nov.
 26, 1781, when British troops, long besieged by Spanish forces at Gibraltar, made a sortie, or sudden attack, against the encroaching enemy batteries.
 At center is the tragic death of the Spanish officer Don Jose de Barboza.
 The Metropolitan Museum of Art

-Who were the key Spanish players in this story?
+Who were the famous Spanish people involved in the American Revolution?

 By far the most famous Spanish figure in the American Revolutionary War was Bernardo Vicente de Gálvez, a Spanish military officer and governor of Spanish Louisiana who orchestrated a series of victories against British forces along the Gulf Coast.
 Gálvez is one of only eight honorary U.S. citizens, an honor granted for his service in the Revolution.
 Other Spanish imperial administrators, like Francisco Saavedra de Sangronis, contributed support for the Revolutionary cause, and at sea, naval commanders like Admiral Luis de Córdova damaged British shipping.
 We know less about thousands of other people in the Spanish empire who contributed to the cause.
 Some might surprise you, like soldiers serving in racially integrated Spanish units or Petit Jean, an enslaved man whose story was uncovered by historian Kathleen DuVal, who spied and carried messages for the Spanish around Mobile (in present-day Alabama) and who achieved his freedom in the new United States.